timothyhinrichs/padme/enforcer/README.md

 Application of policies to traffic.

+COMMENT: Answer mode sounds like you're saying that padme doesn't rely on other policy engines to make decisions.
+Is that right?
+I thought Padme was focused on management of policy engines and would never include its own policy engine.

 The Enforcer supports several modes of operation.
 * Answer mode - In this mode it responds to queries directly.
 * Plugin mode - In this mode it configures other components to enforce policies on its behalf.

+COMMENT: The APIs below reflect 2 different interfaces: from the client needing a policy decision (Answer functions) to Padme.
+And from Padme to the policy-engines that actually make the decision.
+If you're not building a policy engine as part of padme, I'd recommend describing the APIs as above.
+(I'd rewrite this myself, but I don't know what your intent actually is.)

 An Enforcer may operate in both modes simultaneously depending on upon the policy configuration.

 In answer mode the Enforcer is queried as to whether or not some specific piece of traffic is acceptable under the policies known by the enforcer.
 For example it may plug into envoy to make decision as to whether or not some specific web service request is permissible.

 In Plugin mode the Enforcer uses plugins to configure external components that enforce policies.
 For example an enforcer may delegate packet level enforcement to IP Chains, or Authorization of Kubernetes requests to OPA.
 In Plugin mode policies must still have fields that they apply to filled in so that testing of policies off line can occur, and so that policies remain intelligible.

 # APIS #

 The Enforcer supports the following APIS:

 * Packet Level Answer API
 * Request Level Answer API
 * Plugin API